NiuHuangxiaozi/Guarding-the-Dream/README.md

 ## Future Work：

-1. Changing from a single process to multiple processes :   increase the smoothness of the game
+1. Changing from a single process to multiple processes :   increase the smoothness of the game.
-2. Beautify the UI
+2. Beautify the UI.

-#
+3. Fix some invisible bugs.